feathersjs/feathers/docs/guides/basics/authentication.md

 # Authentication

 We now have a fully functional chat application consisting of [services](./services.md) and [schemas](./schemas.md).
 The services come with authentication enabled by default, so before we can use it we need to create a new user and learn how Feathers authentication works.
 We will look at authenticating our REST API, and then how to authenticate with Feathers in the browser.
-Finally we will implement a "Login with GitHub".
+Finally we will implement a "Login with GitHub" button.

 ## Registering a user